aditya4singla/ece445/notebooks/asingla4/README.md

 # Aditya's Lab Notebook

+## 2/1/2022 Meeting with Machine Shop
+We met with Greg Benett from the machine shop today.
+We got an initial idea on what kind of box we might need for our project.
+We were also given some suggestions on what servo-motor to use, and what laser to use.

 ## 2/8/2022 - First TA Meeting
 We talked roughly about how this project will shape up.
 Daniel mentioned the following things:
 - How to design the PCB: We will mostly follow the steps outlined in the CAD assignment, but instead import the components required for our particular project.